FOR INDUSTRIAL COMPUTERTOMOGRAPHY

 The website of the Microvista GmbH contains information that enables a quick electronic contact to our enterprise, as well as direct communication with us, which also includes a general address of the so-called electronic mail (e‑mail address).
 If a data subject contacts the controller by e‑mail or via a contact form, the personal data transmitted by the data subject are automatically stored.
 Such personal data transmitted on a voluntary basis by a data subject to the data controller are stored for the purpose of processing or contacting the data subject.
 There is no transfer of this personal data to third parties.

 a) Use of Google reCAPTCHA

 reCAPTCHA is a free captcha service from Google that protects websites from spam software and abuse by non-human visitors.
-The most common use of this service is when you fill out forms on the internet.
-A captcha service is a kind of automatic Turing test that is designed to ensure that an action on the Internet by a human
+This service is most often used when you fill out forms on the Internet.
+A captcha service is a kind of automatic turing test, which is supposed to ensure that an action on the internet is done by a human being

-With reCAPTCHA, you no longer need to actively solve puzzles.
+and not by a bot.
+Classical captchas work with small tasks that are easy to solve for humans, but have considerable difficulties for machines.
+With reCAPTCHA you don’t have to actively solve puzzles anymore.
 The tool uses modern risk techniques to distinguish humans from bots.
-Here you only need to tick the “I am not a robot” text box, or with Invisible reCAPTCHA — which we use — even that is no longer necessary.
+Here you only have to tick the text field “I am not a robot” or with Invisible reCAPTCHA — which we use — even this is no longer necessary.